forforf/doo/README.md

 ### Chaining

-Say you have several asynchronous tasks you want to run with the following constraints:
+Given several asynchronous tasks to run with the following constraints:

-1) They have to be ran in order
+1) They have to be ran in order.

 2) Only one task should execute at a time.
 Or to say it another way, the next task cannot start until the previous task finishes.

+We can do the following with this framework:

 We'll simulate the asynchronous promise with a setTimeout:
 ```